jdtaylor7/workflow/README.md

 ### Manual Installation

-The following settings are still executed manually.
+The following settings must be executed manually.
 These steps assume Manjaro Linux as well, but work similarly for Arch Linux.
 * AUR package installation.
 See the [package list](ansible/lists/aur_package_list.yml).
 * Boot loader setup.
 See
 [the relevant section](environment/linux/README.md#boot-loader) for details.
+* Rust installation.
+    * Navigate to your home directory: `cd ~`
+    * Check the Rust installation script: `less rust.sh`
+    * Add execution privileges to the script: `chmod +x rust.sh`
+    * Execute the script: `./rust.sh`